eual8/n8n-docker-compose/README.md

 - AI text generation with Ollama
 - Document search with Elasticsearch
 - Web scraping and data transformation
+- Download YouTube videos with YT-DLP and transcribe with Whisper
+- Audio transcription and text analysis with Ollama

 ### Scaling
 - Add more Elasticsearch nodes for clustering